edemaine/beancount/README.md

 by each author via [DBLP](https://dblp.org/).
 It outputs the sorted list of authors so you can see who has the most "beans" (journal + conference papers).

-This script was written for idle curiosity.
+This script was written out of idle curiosity.
 Please don't give any weight to [bean counting](https://en.wiktionary.org/wiki/bean_counter).

 ## Usage